 “Another exit strategy can be to hand the company to your kids someday.
 The most important thing to do is to build a company with value and profits so you have all the options: Keep the company, sell the company, go public, raise private money and so on.
 A business can be a product, too."

-Part Two of the John Osher’s Startup Mistakes will be posted Wednesday March 3rd and focus on Startup Mistakes in Financial Planning.
+Read Part Two of the John Osher’s Startup Mistakes: Startup Mistakes in Financial Planning.